kumarankit1234/react-starter-kit/Readme.md

 24. Used Provider of react-redux instead of creating our own.

 25. The pattern of a component subscribing to store changes like our own Home Component is so common that react-redux has a HOC for the same.
 It's called `Connect`.
 Used it to create the Home component.

+26. Moved the store creation logic to a separate file.